Free yourself from the temptation to plan projects in detail.

 The first step is all you need

 At first it feels counterintuitive to stop after your defined the initial next-action.
-There two reasons to not preplan:
+There two reasons not to preplan:

-• You can’t predict the steps in detail beforehand.
+You can’t predict the steps in detail beforehand.
 Continue working on the topic with the new knowledge gathered.
 After each step you get more insight on the next step.
 Don’t clank up your tasks list by putting steps on the list which might change after you completed other tasks.
 Your planning work might be wasted, if you decide not to continue the project.

 Defining only the next-action has many benefits: It becomes very fast to focus on multiple projects, since they don’t have planning overhead.
 Your next-action lists become free from tasks which you cannot do immediately.
 The lists will gain momentum.
 You can more easily adapt to the insight you gained along the way.